Memory sport

 Memory sport, sometimes referred to as competitive memory or the mind sport of memory, refers to competitions in which participants attempt to memorize then recall different forms of information, under certain guidelines.
 The sport has been formally developed since 1991 and features national and international championships.
-The primary worldwide organizational bodies are the IAM (International Association of Memory) and WMSC (World Memory Sports Council).
+The primary worldwide organizational bodies are the WMSC (World Memory Sports Council) and the IAM (International Association of Memory).